Is there any way in Outlook 2007 to get reminded more visually that my Out of Office is still on?

 Scheduling your Out of Office notification beforehand

-If your organization is using Exchange 2007 or 2010, then you can also schedule your Out of Office (OOF) to turn itself off again at a certain date.
+When Outlook is being used with Exchange 2007 or later, then you can also schedule your Out of Office (OOF) to turn itself off again at a certain date.
 While this doesn’t make the notification more visible, it could make turning it off manually redundant.

-If you are not connecting to Exchange 2007/2010, then you can emulate the OOF via a rule and set a time span as a condition.
+If you are not connecting to Exchange 2007 or later, then you can emulate the OOF via a rule and set a time span as a condition.

 Another way to go would be to create a recurring Task which reminds you to check the OOF status each morning (or whenever you start working ;-)).